 The summer is drawing to a close.
 The kids are back to school and the temperatures, thankfully, will start to go down a bit.
 Many people are planning one last hurrah this summer.
-Labor Day is a time to celebrate the success of another summer gone by, but at the SMT Legal, our Pittsburgh personal injury lawyers want to provide some safety reminders.
+Labor Day is a time to celebrate the success of another summer gone by, but at the SMT Legal, our Pittsburgh, PA, personal injury lawyers want to provide some safety reminders.
 Nothing is more important than keeping you and your family safe, so take a quick look before finalizing your Labor Day plans.

 Planning a road trip?

 If you are hitting the roadways for a trip, whether in Pennsylvania or out of state, remember to drive safely.
 The Labor Day holiday is a busy weekend on the roadways, and there will be plenty of traffic.
 One news report says that Labor Day sees approximately 308 roadway fatalities and thousands of injuries each year across the US.
 Driver after a good night’s sleep and plan your stops ahead of time.
 Keep an emergency safety kit in the vehicle and do not drink and drive.

 Many Labor Day festivities revolve around the water.
 This can be a great way to stay cool, but the water also has dangers.
 Monitor young children around pools, lakes, and rivers.
 If you are on a boat or jet ski, make sure everyone has a personal flotation device.
 Keep a first aid kit nearby at all times.
 Make sure you know and understand Pennsylvania’s boating laws.

 If you are lighting up the grill for Labor Day, make sure you handle and cook all food properly.
 Always have a meat thermometer handy to ensure your food is cooked all the way through.
 Food poisoning is no joke and can lead to a hospital visit.